DillonHemphill/DungeonUnity2d/README.md

 Steps to installing
 1. Clone or download zip
-2. Open with unity and open scene
+2. Open with unity(Unity v5) and open scene

 Variables can be adjusted on script as such